Weinstein handlebodies for complements of smoothed toric divisors: Examples from the Algorithm

 \subsection{Smoothing nodes in $\cptwo\# 5\overline{\cptwo}$}

 Consider $\cptwo \# 5\cptwobar$, whose Delzant polytope is illustrated in Figure~\ref{octagon}.
-If we wanted to smooth all eight singularities that map under the moment map to the vertices of the octagon, we would first note the rays of the polytope are parallel.
-By Proposition \ref{prop:notexact}, the complement of smoothing all eight nodes is not an exact symplectic manifold and cannot support a Weinstein structure.
+If we want to smooth all eight singularities that map under the moment map to the vertices of the octagon, we first note the rays of the polytope are parallel.
+By Proposition \ref{prop:notexact}, the complement of the total toric divisor smoothed in all eight nodes is not an exact symplectic manifold and cannot support a Weinstein structure.

-However, we can look at $\cptwo \# 5 \cptwobar$ in the almost toric context.
-One can see that $\cptwo \# 5 \cptwobar$ admits an almost toric structure with base the polytope with nodes of Figure~\ref{BU5}.

-Indeed, we can start with $\cpone \times \cpone$ and perform a ``monotone blow up'' so that the chopped off corner cuts the original edges in two.
-We now get a toric manifold corresponding to $\cptwo \# 2 \cptwobar$ (alternatively one could start with this manifold).
-Now a nodal trade at the new corners gives an almost toric structure with base the polytope with nodes on the left of Figure~\ref{BU2-3}.
+However, we can resolve this issue if we look at $\cptwo \# 5 \cptwobar$ as an almost toric manifold, and correspondingly deform the divisor. $\cptwo \# 5 \cptwobar$ admits an almost toric structure whose base diagram is shown in Figure~\ref{BU5}.
+We obtain this almost toric description by starting with the standard monotone toric structure on $(\cpone \times \cpone, \omega_{a,a})$ and performing a monotone blow up so that the chopped off corner cuts the original edges in half.
+We now have a toric manifold corresponding to $\cptwo \# 2 \cptwobar$.
+A nodal trade at the new corners gives an almost toric structure with base diagram shown on the left of Figure~\ref{BU2-3}.